gddickinson/FLIPR_simulation_advanced/README.md

    - Results will be displayed in the visualization area

 3. **Visualization Options**:
-   - Select different plot types from the dropdown
+   - Select different plot types from the dropdown (All Traces, By Cell Line, By Agonist, Heatmap, Single Trace)
    - Use the well selector grid to view individual well responses
    - Export plots for use in presentations or publications

-4. **Save/Load Configuration**:
+4. **Save/Load/Export**:
    - Save current configuration for future use
    - Load previously saved configurations
+   - Export simulation data to CSV or Excel

 ### Plate Layout Tab
 Design your experimental plate layout: